 GiveDirectly provides cell phones to some recipients to facilitate their enrollment in a payments platform.
 Phones that have not yet been distributed to recipients are GiveDirectly's only inventory item.
-Inventory on hand was \$53,125 and \$86,220 at December 31, 2019 and 2018, respectively.
-Inventory is reported at the lower of cost or net realizable value on a first-in, first-out basis.
+Inventory on hand was \$355,343 and \$53,125 at December 31, 2020 and 2019, respectively.
+Inventory is reported at net realizable value on a first-in, first-out basis.